Target joins list of major retailers mandating masks

 More than 80% of Target’s 1,800 stores already require customers to wear masks due to local and state regulations.

+These mandates both follow several other stores including the nation’s largest retailer, Walmart, which announced earlier this week that masks would be mandatory in all stores starting Monday.

+“While we’re certainly not the first business to require face coverings, we know this is a simple step everyone can take for their safety and the safety of others in our facilities.
+According to the CDC, face coverings help decrease the spread of COVID-19, and because the virus can be spread by people who don’t have symptoms and don’t know they are infected, it’s critically important for everyone to wear a face-covering in public and social distance,” Walmart said in a release.

-Starbucks, Best Buy, Kohl’s and Kroger Co. also have put mandatory face shield rules in place.
+Starbucks, Best Buy, Kohl’s and Kroger Co. also have put mandatory face shield rules in place set to be in effect by the end of July.